 It’s generally agreed that a biopsy is the best way to diagnose lymphoma.
 A biopsy is a minor surgical procedure that will remove a piece of lymph node from the dog.
 The most common methods for lymph node biopsy are tru-cut needle biopsy, incisional wedge biopsy, or removal of an entire lymph node (excisional biopsy).
 Biopsies have a higher success rate for giving an accurate diagnosis with a larger biopsy sample.

 During diagnosis, a dog’s lymphoma will also be assigned a stage to determine its treatment plan and long-term outlook.
 The World Health Organization developed the staging system for dogs with lymphoma and the stages are:

 - Stage II: Multiple lymph nodes in the same region involved

 - Stage III: Multiple lymph nodes in multiple regions involved

-- Stage IV: Liver and/or spleen involved (may or may not have lymph node involvement)
+- Stage IV: Developments of spleen and/or liver cancer (may or may not have lymph node involvement)